 “The Full English is possibly the most exciting and significant thing to happen to British folk music in at least a generation… To give everyone the keys to the archive of our common heritage will be an invaluable inspiration to generations of musicians and writers."
 Lee Hall, playwright and screenwriter (Billy Elliot, Pitman Painters, War Horse)

-The first part of creating The Full English digital archive was to make nineteen manuscript collections, housed in nine repositories in England, Scotland and Australia freely available in a searchable format online.
-However, as the information on these digital images can very hard to decipher, particularly if you are not a music reader, the second part is to improve access by providing transcriptions of texts and musical notation, as well as midi files so the tunes can be heard.
-We are currently working to transcribe The Full English collections, to make them accessible.
+The first part of The Full English project was to make these images available, in a format that is searchable.
+However, as the information on these images can very hard to decipher, particularly if you are not a music reader, the second part is to improve access by providing transcriptions of texts and musical notation, as well as midi files so the tunes can be heard.
+The VWML would like to thank our volunteers, The Village Music Project, and Folkopedia, for supplying transcriptions.

 See who we’re working with

 Explore the archive: 12 new collections will be freely available online now

 See what we’ve been up to on the Full English blog

 Unlocking hidden treasure of England’s cultural heritage.
 The Full English is the world’s largest free digital archive English folk songs, tunes, dances and customs.
 Containing more than 58,400 items from 12 of the country’s most important early 20th century folk music collections, you can delve into wherever you are in the world.